CamBowes/CamBowes/README.md

 Here are some of the projects I've worked on:

+- **Sky.com:** Contributed to the Digital Core Platform of sky.com and MySky app, focusing on maintaing and federating a graphql service used by millions of requests per day.
 - **My Sky App:** Contributed to all full re-platform from Native Android and iOS to React Native.
 - **Rail Locator:** Leading a team of developers to create THE goto app for Rail Workers in the UK.